-Core G&A is a non-GAAP financial measure defined as total operating expenses, excluding the following expenses: advisory and commission, regulatory charges, promotional, employee share-based compensation, depreciation and amortization, amortization of intangible assets, brokerage, clearing and exchange and acquisition costs.
+(15) Core G&A is a non-GAAP financial measure defined as total operating expense, excluding the following expenses: advisory and commission; depreciation and amortization; amortization of intangible assets; brokerage, clearing and exchange; promotional; acquisition costs; employee share-based compensation and regulatory charges.
 Management presents Core G&A because it believes Core G&A reflects the corporate operating expense categories over which management can generally exercise a measure of control, compared with expense items over which management either cannot exercise control, such as advisory and commission expenses, or which management views as promotional expense necessary to support advisor growth and retention, including conferences and transition assistance.
-Core G&A is not a measure of the Company's total operating expenses as calculated in accordance with GAAP.
-Below is a reconciliation of Core G&A against the Company's total operating expenses for the periods presented (in millions):
+Core G&A is not a measure of the Company's total operating expense as calculated in accordance with GAAP.
+Below is a reconciliation of Core G&A against the Company's total operating expense (in millions):